SNUCP/MKTFHE/README.md

 <pre>
 <code>
-julia CCS.jl
+julia ./test/CCS.jl
 </code>
 </pre>

-To run the test code for Our MK-TFHE scheme, type the following commands in the terminal.
+To run the test code for our MK-TFHE scheme, type the following commands in the terminal.

 <pre>
 <code>
-julia KMS.jl
+julia ./test/KMS.jl
 </code>
 </pre>

-To run the test code for the parallelized version of Our MK-TFHE scheme, type the following commands in the terminal.
+To run the test code for the parallelized version of our MK-TFHE scheme, type the following commands in the terminal.

 <pre>
 <code>
-julia --threads=auto KMS.jl
+julia --threads=auto ./test/KMS.jl
 </code>
 </pre>

+This code also provides the implementation of CGGI scheme and LMSS(Faster TFHE bootstrapping from Block Binary Distribution) scheme.